ringwormGO-organization/ringOS/README.md

 ringOS source code

 # About ringOS
-ringOS is UEFI ringwormGO operating system
+ringOS is UEFI ringwormGO operating system based on PonchoOS

 ringOS is keyboard oriented operating system with GUI elements